 Access to the collections is made available for historical research purposes and is governed by conditions based on Canon Law and privacy and confidentiality.

-Guides to our collections are published to the Online Archive of California, and additional ones are continually being added.
+Guides to our collections are published to the Online Archive of California and with additional ones continually being added.

 Monitor Newspaper: The Monitor newspaper was the official publication of the Archdiocese of San Francisco from 1858 to 1984.
 Select issues have been digitized and made available online through the Catholic News Archive from 1871 to 1965.
 In addition, broken series are available for the years 1861-1888 on the Internet Archive.